Ashen2-1/MID360S_AI_MAPPING/README.md

 ## Decision Model

-The next higher-level layer of the project will use perception outputs to support autonomous decision-making.
+A later stage of the project will use perception outputs to support autonomous decision-making.

-The intended structure is:
+Intended structure:

 ```text
 Perception Outputs